FBakkensen/AIAssistedDevelopmentPromptsForBC/ImplementFeature.md

 #Task
-Implement the following step and sub steps from @plan.md
+- Implement the following step and sub steps from @plan.md

 #Feature
-**Step 7.1: Update Background Script (`js/background.js`) to Handle Regeneration Requests**
+- **Step 7.2: Update Content Script (`js/content_script.js`) to Handle Regeneration Response**
+- Include sub steps

 #Review Step
-Please come wit your suggestion, if any of the suggested solutions in the plan don't fit the project any more
+- Please come with your suggestion, if any of the suggested solutions in the plan don't fit the project any more

 #Constraint
-Remember only implement the mentioned step
+- Remember only implement the mentioned step